bobbledavidson/OMERO-Chef-Cookbook/README.md

 17. Log into OMERO web!
 =======================
-Hopefully you should be set up and OMERO ought to be findable at http://localhost:4080 (or the IP address of your server)
+Hopefully you should be set up and OMERO ought to be findable at http://localhost:4080 (or the IP address of your server:4080)